activecell/rekanban/README.md

 > A Kanban interface for your Github Issues

-Often times, some of your team wants to use Github Issues, while some of your team wants a more robust toolset like Pivotal Tracker, Trello, or Sprintly.
+Often, some of your team wants to use Github Issues, while some of your team wants a more robust toolset like Pivotal Tracker, Trello, or Sprintly.

 Now you don't have to choose.